drevops/behat-steps/README.md

 To update fixtures:
 - Make required changes in the installed fixture site
 - Run `ahoy drush cex -y` for Drupal 8/9 or `ahoy drush fua -y` for Drupal 7
 - Run `ahoy update-fixtures` for Drupal 8, or `DRUPAL_VERSION=9 ahoy update-fixtures` for Drupal 9, or `DRUPAL_VERSION=7 ahoy update-fixtures` for Drupal 7 to export configuration changes from build directory to the fixtures directory.

+#### Writing / Updating tests

+When developing new test features that to commit new tests, test features must be updated in the tests directory in `build/tests/behat/features` directory in order to run the tests locally.

+Importantly remember that the build directory gets deleted / rebuilt on build and so to copy back any test feature changes to the `/tests/behat/features` directory to commit these changes to the repository.